evtoladvent/evtoladvent.github.io/about.md

 order: last
 ---

-## Manifest

-eVTOL news roundup, curated and verified by experienced professionals.
+eVTOL press review, curated and verified by experienced professionals.
 Focused on certification, operations and adoption readiness, without the hype.

 ## Methodology

+### Project screening

+eVTOL projects are monitored on regular basis and ranked according to specific criteria.
+Only the 5 most advanced projects will be subjected to advanced monitoring and corresponding news are included in the press reviews.
+The list of currently tracked projects and their ranking metrics can be consulted on our [Benchmarks](/benchmarks) page.

 ### Airworthiness Certification Milestone